Information on abortion in New Zealand including who can provide abortions and further details on when abortions occur and legal requirements.

-Once alive and living outside the mother’s womb, a baby is a legal person and has the same rights as any other person, and there is a requirement to provide health care in the same way as for any other baby.
+In the event that this did occur, all babies born alive are legal people with the same rights as any other person.
+There is a requirement to provide health care in the same way as for any other baby.

-Is there a legal requirement to provide pain relief to babies being aborted between 20 weeks and birth?
+Is there a legal requirement to provide fetal pain relief before abortions that take place from 20 weeks of pregnancy?

 Best practice and clinical standards for health services are continually reviewed and updated, with advances in medical technology and new evidence of best clinical practice.
 For this reason, they are not generally prescribed in legislation.

 There is also a requirement that from 22 weeks of pregnancy, feticide (an injection to stop the fetal heart) takes place prior to the abortion.

 Are there legal restrictions on the type of abortion procedures that can take place?